 - An unhealthy admiration for strongmen and a cynicism about liberal democracy.

-- A mistrust of the EU and multilateralism generally.
+- A mistrust of the EU and multilateralism in general.

-- The weakening of the Atlantic alliance in favor of a closer European-Russian relationship.
+- Weakening the Atlantic alliance in favor of a closer European-Russian relationship.

-- The dismantling of rules-based international institutions in the name of geopolitics.
+- Dismantling rules-based international institutions in the name of geopolitics.

 We shouldn’t assume that whatever Russia promotes is wrong and the opposite must be right.

-Conservatives can credibly argue that rampant individualism has sapped Western societies of their sense of cohesion.
+Conservatives can credibly argue that rampant individualism has sapped Western societies of a sense of cohesion.

-Realists can credibly argue that we shouldn’t put too much faith in liberal institutions and pay closer attention to states’ interests.
+Realists can credibly argue that we shouldn’t put too much faith in liberal institutions and pay closer attention to national interests.